AxisVM/pyaxisvm/tips_and_tricks.md

 # **Tips and Tricks**

 This notebook sums up the changes in syntax, compared to the 'raw' usage of the COM type library.
-Everything the API provides out of the box is still available and is working according to the docs, but the syntax of Python provides a few shortcuts to make coding easier.
+Everything the API provides out of the box is still available and is working according to the _[***docs***](https://axisvm.eu/axisvm-downloads/#application)_, but the syntax of Python provides a few shortcuts to make coding easier.

 ### **Collections and Slicing**